 Both seasoned information technology students and newcomers to the field can get started through AACC’s Department of Cybersecurity, Networking and Digital Forensics.
-AACC is the first community college in the country to be certified by the National Security Administration.
+AACC is the first community college in the country to be certified by the National Security Agency.

 Career Degrees

 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.
 In some cases, AACC has entered into transfer agreements that allow these degrees to transfer to select colleges.
-A list of active agreements may be found on this website.
-You can also learn more about transferring from AACC to continue your education.

 Digital Forensics, Information Assurance and Cybersecurity, A.A.S.